 Bursectomy - Surgical Bursa Removal

-Your doctor will recommend a course of conservative treatments for at least six weeks before even suggesting surgery.
-It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the any already damaged tissue.
-This added scar tissue will be problematic, requiring more physical therapy and conservative treatment options post-surgery.
-If not dealt with properly, your bursitis injury could end up in worse condition than before the surgery!
+If you are undergoing surgery for a bursa injury that was non-life threatening (septic), it is most likely that your doctor has put you through a course of conservative treatments for at least six weeks.
+They do this because it is generally understood by doctors and surgeons that surgery will introduce more scar tissue into the area.
+This added scar tissue will be problematic, requiring more visits to your physical therapist (PT) and conservative treatment options post-surgery.
+If proper recovery protocols are not undertaken following the surgery, your joint could easily wind up in worse shape than it was before the surgery!
 This is why surgery is only performed as a last resort.

 Most doctors, surgeons and orthopedic specialists will recommend conservative treatment methods for minor bursitis injuries before even considering surgery.